Wang Model 360SE Calculator System

 Here's a wonderful and rather unusual piece of calculating history.
 This is a Wang Model 360SE Calculating System.

-Wang Laboratories (Tewksbury, Massachusetts), founded in 1951 by Dr. An Wang as a one-man electronics company, became famous for revolutionizing electronic calculators by providing higher level math functions which previously were only available on very expensive computer systems.
+Wang Laboratories (Tewksbury, Massachusetts), founded in 1951 by Dr. An Wang and Dr. G Y Chu as as a small electronics company, became famous for revolutionizing electronic calculators by providing higher level math functions which previously were only available on very expensive computer systems.
 Dr. Wang invented a combination of digital electronic circuits (patented in 1968) that used a method called "factor combining" to generate the base e logarithm of any number.
 The properties of logarithms make it much easier to perform functions such as square root, raising numbers to powers, as well as dramatically simplifying multiplication and division via electronic circuits.
 Using any other method to perform such calculations would have taken far too many components, resulting in a larger and more expensive machine.
-The factor combining method of generating logarithms was particularly suited for implemention in electronic circuitry because the algorithm uses only a table of constants, addition, subtraction, and multiplication and division by 10 (which is easily accomplished by simple shifting).
+The factor combining method of generating logarithms was particularly suited for implementation in electronic circuitry because the algorithm uses only a table of constants, addition, subtraction, and multiplication and division by ten (which is easily accomplished by simple shifting).